Wednesday, July 16, 2025

 Lilly's Gown

-3 weeks may sound like a long time, but for an overthinking, overachieving human like me (with an already full plate of responsibilities), it didn't feel like enough time to imagine, research, design, source, and create Lilly's gown.
-I began with a rough sketch of my vision, including a list of potential symbolism to incorporate.
+3 weeks may sound like a long time to make an infant dress, but for an overthinking, overachieving human like me (with an already full plate of responsibilities), it didn't feel like enough time to imagine, research, design, source, and create Lilly's gown.
+Still, it was important enough to give it a go.
+I began with a rough sketch of my vision for the gown, including a list of potential sewing elements and symbolism to incorporate.
 I wanted this gown to be a treasure of beauty and craftsmanship, as well as a comprehensive storybook of life with Christ.

-I knew what pattern I wanted to start with...but forgot that it hadn't survived the 2012 downsizing.
-That led to an extensive online and in-store search for any pattern I could alter to fit my vision.
-I was excited to discover an unused envelope of Simplicity 7488 - my original intended pattern - on Etsy.
+I knew what pattern I wanted to use for the base design, but forgot that it hadn't survived the 2012 downsizing.
+That led me to conduct an extensive online and in-store search for any pattern that would provide the right foundation and which I could alter to fit my vision.
+I was excited to discover an unused envelope of Simplicity 7488 - my original intended pattern - on Etsy!
+Isn't the modern marketplace a wonder?

-My next discovery was that the fine fabric shops that used to grace St. Louis, no longer exist.
-There are quilting shops all over town but no one carries heirloom quality fabrics any more.
+After finding the pattern online, my next discovery was that the fine fabric shops that used to grace St. Louis, no longer exist.
+There are quilting shops all over town but none that carry heirloom quality fabrics any more (at least not that I could find!).
 If you sew, you'll appreciate my strong hesitation to order fabric online without TOUCHING it.
 I mean...that just isn't done!
-I finally found an online shop out of Nashville that I was familiar with and determined it would be safe to order fabric from there.
+I finally found The Children's Corner, an online version of a shop I became familiar with back when I subscribed to Sew Beautiful and Creative Needle magazines.
+I determined it would be safe to order fabric from such a reputable shop.
 They were gracious enough to overnight all 8 1/2 yards of handkerchief linen they had on hand so I could get started.

-Choosing entredeux and laces from photos on Etsy felt very risky but I was left with no choice.
-Laces need to be seen up close and in person to really know the quality of the product.
-I scoured reviews, crossed my fingers, and took the plunge with HeirloomSewingDesign...and it paid off.
+Choosing entredeux and laces from photos on Etsy felt very risky because lace needs to be seen up close and in person to really assess the quality of the product.
+In the absence of local sources, I scoured reviews, crossed my fingers, and took the plunge with HeirloomSewingDesign...and it paid off.

-I ran around town for notions and other items I didn't have on hand and discovered that even some "basic" quality sewing notions were impossible to find locally.
-Of course, I began planning how I could quit my job and open a specialty sewing shop in The Lou.
+I then ran around town for a variety of notions and other items I didn't have on hand and discovered that even some "basic" quality sewing notions were impossible to find locally.
+Of course, this to untold hours of imagining how I might quit my job and open a specialty sewing shop in The Lou.

 I wanted Lilly's gown to be long, and to incorporate pintucks, entredeux, French and English laces, lace insertion, smocking...ALL the things I've drooled over for years but have never actually done!
-I'll spare you all the details of the process and just show you the end result.
-I took 10 days off of work and devoted my days and nights to this labor of love.
-The gown has several imperfections and flaws (only a few that would be noticed by an untrained eye), which were hard for me to accept but, in the end, I was mostly satisfied and was able to let go of my drive for perfection.
+I'll spare you all the details of the process, but I took 10 days off of work and devoted hours to tutorials and experimentation that I hoped would equip me to produce the desired result.
+The gown has several imperfections and flaws (which would be easily spotten by an experienced seamstress, but less obvious to the general population).
+Though hard for me to accept in my natural drive for perfection, in the end I was able to let go of that need and be content with the gown - flaws and all - as a labor of love.

 Thursday, July 3, 2025